Scientific:

 Propagation: The seeds have an unusually hard epiderm (coat) that needs a scarification treatment (soaking in 95% sulfuric acid, processing in a rock tumbler, or manually chipping or filing) in order to readily germinate.

-Additional comments: Texas ebony is a slow-growing and beautifully spreading tree that needs an appropriately large landscape space in which to slowly and gracefully mature.
+Additional comments: Texas ebony is a slow-growing and beautifully spreading tree that needs an appropriately large landscape space to slowly and gracefully mature.
 Sadly though, Texas ebony is often mis-cast in the landscape as a small feature.
 Beware of the stipular spines at the base of the leaves that can draw blood!
 Being well armed, Texas ebony can be vicious to work with.
 Trained and knowledgable folks (ISA Certified Arborists) will wear proper attire and protective equipment, ie., gloves, long sleeve shirts and pants, and protective eye wear when working with these beautiful trees.

 For you woodworker types: In wood working circles, this tree is known for its rich heartwood that is described as dark reddish-brown tinged with purple.
 The heartwood is unusally close grained, strong, dense and oily.
 Woodworkers report that it finishes naturally with a robust luster.
 Ebenopsis is a small genus consisting of two species native to the United States.